omagerio/ospf/README.md

 ## Creating panels ##
 An example panel was made for you to start with.
 You can find it inside `ospf/components/custom/_examplePanel`.
-You can even edit the `homePage` if you want.
+You can even edit the `demoPanel` if you want.
 For now, lets use the example panel.

 - Clone the `_examplePanel` folder with a new name, `myPanel`